 10) Having to cross the street to avoid a perfectly calm dog and owner walking toward you on the sidewalk.
 (They really think you have problems).

-11) Knowing that most people don't get to see how truly sweet your dog is when he isn't stressed out.
 12) Having to watch arriving cars closely at the park to make sure they aren't going to let their dog out of the car, unleashed, while they get situated.

 13) Having successfully avoided an off leash dog playing in an on leash park, and spending the rest of your walk worrying where they will go next.